robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 How to configure the launch from a code lens/shortcut?
 ------------------------------------------------------

-To configure the launch from a code lens/shortcut, please create a launch configuration named `Robot Framework: Launch template`. i.e.: To configure the terminal to be an `integrated` terminal on all launches and to specify all launches to have an additional `--argumentfile /path/to/arguments.txt`, it's possible to create a `.vscode/launch.json` such as:
+To configure the launch from a code lens or shortcut (such as the test run in the gutter), please create a launch configuration named `Robot Framework: Launch template`. i.e.: To configure the terminal to be an `integrated` terminal on all launches and to specify all launches to have an additional `--argumentfile /path/to/arguments.txt`, it's possible to create a `.vscode/launch.json` such as: